Medical Student Debt: The 2017 Numbers!

 By: LifeofaMedStudent

-Late last year, the Association of American Medical Colleges (AAMC) released their updated numbers on medical student debt and tuition costs for 2020.
-The numbers weren’t too surprising, but a few points are important to know for current and future medical students.
+In October, the Association of American Medical Colleges (AAMC) released their updated numbers on medical student debt and tuition costs for 2017.
+The numbers weren’t too surprising, but a few important points are important to know for current and future medical students.
 Here is a look at their “Debt, Costs, and Loan Repayment Fact Card!

 What the numbers mean: